 Embedding ICC profiles in image file formatsICC profiles can be embedded in a wide range of image file formats.
-Embedding requirements for those file formats that do not specifically define how ICC profiles are to be embedded, such as PICT, EPS, TIFF, JFIF (JPEG), and GIF, are given in Annex B of the ICC specification.
+Embedding requirements for those file formats that do not specifically define how ICC profiles are to be embedded, such as EPS, TIFF and JFIF (JPEG), are given in Annex B of the ICC specification.

 File formats that support embedding of ICC profiles and describe how profiles are to be embedded are listed below.

 Portable Network Graphic (PNG) (W3 Consortium)

 Scalable Vector Graphic (SVG) (W3 Consortium)